holmesr19/hockeydashboard/README.md

 # Style Guide

+# Release Process
+Create Pull Request to merge the branch with new functionality into master.
+Collate screenshots and summaries of new functionality & post those release notes on the blog.
+Deploy to the server.
+Post linking to the release notes and the site on Twitter.

 # Tech Specs
 HockeyDashboards.net uses Angular 8.2 and it was generated with [Angular CLI](https://github.com/angular/angular-cli).
 It's currently hosted on an AWS
 EC2 with Ubuntu Server 20.04 OS and nginx 1.17.10.